cerner/terra-clinical/packages/terra-clinical-result/docs/ClinicalResultBloodPressure.md

 ## Usage Guide

-The blood pressure result is constructed similarly to the single clinical result by providing structured object with a specific construction that follows a similar patter to the [HL7 FHIR Observation Blood Pressure](https://www.hl7.org/fhir/observation-example-bloodpressure.html) example.
+The blood pressure result is constructed similarly to the single clinical result by providing structured object with a specific construction that follows a similar pattern to the [HL7 FHIR Observation Blood Pressure](https://www.hl7.org/fhir/observation-example-bloodpressure.html) example.
 ```jsx
   /**
    * Result Object with the clinical result data.